Yawen502/Computations_in_neural_network/codebase/week_9_code/update log week 9.md

 2. do all of them except for Dales’, non-constant A

 Try PSTP and see whether it has a memory problem.
+- no memory problem, accuracy decreases compared to the other models.

 Do a MNIST test in fixed random order (random permutation)